Freaky Flow

-Freaky Flow is the stage name of Stephen Grey a drum and bass hip hop DJ.
+Freaky Flow is the stage name of Stephen Grey, an American drum and bass hip hop DJ.

 Biography

 Life

 Freaky Flow was born in 1977 as Stephen Grey in Philadelphia, Pennsylvania.
 In 1979 with his parents, he relocated to Toronto, Ontario, Canada.
 While attending high school, he began to DJ as a hobby.
 Eventually it developed into a career while earning a Bachelor of Arts Degree at the University of Toronto.
 In 2009, he moved to Los Angeles, California.
 He has dual citizenship in the United States and Canada.

 Career

 In 1993, Freaky Flow first began DJing mainly at house parties and small events.
 He started his career in Toronto, Ontario, Canada.

 In 1995, Freaky Flow was "introduced" at the very first Liquid Adrenaline event in Toronto, Ontario, Canada.

 In 1995, Freaky Flow released his first DJ mix tape, entitled Music To Make You Freak – Volume 1.
 In the years that followed, Freaky Flow released seven additional mixes, in audio cassette form, prior to releasing his first CD in 1999.

 In 1997, Freaky Flow launched Placebo Recordings (a subsidiary of Stickman Records) with MC Flipside, and The Stickmen.
 The label produced three vinyl records.

 In 1999, Freaky Flow released his first DJ mix CD, entitled Obscene Underground – Volume 1: Freaky Flow (often referred to as "Tits", due to the album artwork, which bears this word on the front of it), which has sold over 20,000 units in Canada (and was not widely released outside of Canada).

 In 2001, Freaky Flow was signed to Moonshine Music.
 That same year, he released his first mix CD outside of Canada, entitled World Domination.

 In 2002, Freaky Flow released another album on Moonshine Music, entitled Keep It Live, his first ever commercially released live recording.
 The album is hosted by MC Flipside, and was recorded at an event in Toronto, Ontario, Canada.

 In 2003, Freaky Flow released the album The Envy, on New York label, Topaz Records.

 In 2004, Freaky Flow independently released another mix CD, entitled Flashback, featuring only songs that he had written, co-written, or remixed since the start of his career.

 In 2006, Freaky Flow launched a new record label, Freaky Flow Recordings.
 That same year, the label released the debut album of the Canadian electronic music group, The Heavy Petters (often billed as Freaky Flow Presents: The Heavy Petters).
 The album was entitled Smell The Glove.
 Freaky Flow served as Executive Producer.